How to Find Your Way Around Different Types of Software Testing?

 When conducted: During development or testing

-The outcome: Makes sure that components interact properly
+The outcome: Ensuring that components interact properly

-Integration testing is the opposite of unit testing.
-While the latter checks each component individually, integration testing checks how they interact with each other.
-It is conducted after unit testing but prior to system testing, during the development stage by developers or during the Quality Assurance stage by testers.
-Integration testing belongs to QA types that can be conducted both manually and automatically.
+Integration testing can be applied during the development stage by developers or during the Quality Assurance stage by testers.
+It can be both manual and automated.
 There are different approaches to integration testing: Bing Bang, Top Down, Bottom Up, Sandwich.

-System testing
+• System testing

 Type: Functional